paulscherrerinstitute/pshell/Readme.md

 # Requirements

-The only requirement for running PShell is Java 8 JRE.
+The only requirement for running PShell is Java 11 or superior.

- * Java 8 JDK is needed if using dynamic plugins (compiled on-the-fly).
+ * The JDK is needed if using dynamic plugins (compiled on-the-fly).
- * Netbeans 8 is required for visually editing graphical plugins.
+ * Netbeans 11.3 or superior is required for visually editing graphical plugins.